Stardust Apartments

 Associated Files:

 This is a 3-story domestic building in the Miami Modern style built in 1958.
-The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco.
 The building has a flat roof.
 Windows are replacement aluminum jalacy casement.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof.
 Front porch extends slightly out from beneath the building, taking up nearly the entire length of the east elevation; Stuccoed wall with cheese hole cutouts is the railing.
 Original primary entryway is centered on the porch on the east elevation, which is now a storefront for retail space; Primary entryway for the hotel is virtually nonexistant- hotel guests register along the south elevation and are guided directly to their rooms.

 * Date source: Miami-Dade County Property Appraiser